Ofsted: Other inspections

-In social care settings that include provision for children and young people, Ofsted has adopted a social care common inspection framework, which applies across all regulated settings.
+In social care settings that include provision for children and young people, Ofsted has adopted a social care common inspection framework (SCCIF) which applies across all regulated settings.

 Ofsted is one of the partner inspectorates contributing to joint targeted area inspections (JTAIs), along with the Care Quality Commission and HM Inspectorate of Constabulary and Fire and Rescue Services.
 There are two types of JTAI: